Vortextbloons/Runtime-Arena/docs/ALL.md

 **Status notes:**
 - Checker task `barrier-wave` is implemented and tested.
-- Datasets are committed fixtures (`generatorVersion` `1.0.0` in metadata). `arena dataset generate` has **no** barrier-wave generator yet (only nbody, shortest-path, aggregation).
+- Datasets are committed fixtures. `arena dataset generate --benchmark barrier-wave` works with the same `--size` and `--seed` flags as other benchmarks.
-- Language implementations are incomplete relative to the other three benchmarks; see the tree under `benchmarks/barrier-wave/implementations/`.
+- Five of six languages are implemented: Rust, Go, TypeScript, Python, and C++.
+LuaJIT is excluded (no native threading).
+See the tree under `benchmarks/barrier-wave/implementations/`.
 - `schemas/implementation-output.schema.json` does not yet include a barrier-wave branch; correctness is enforced by the Go checker.

 ## Dataset Sizes